-Policies and other considerations, as s appropriate

-Council Priorities: The Capital Strategy and Treasury Management Strategy Statement help the Council achieve all its priorities:

-Policy Considerations: None

-Safeguarding: Not applicable

-Equalities/Diversity: Not applicable

-Customer Impact: Not applicable

-Economic and Social Impact: Not applicable

-Environment, Climate Change and The Council aims to be a responsible investor and

-Zero Carbon: will consider environmental, social and governance (ESG) issues when investing.
+Policies and other considerations, as appropriate Council Priorities: The Capital Strategy and Treasury Management Strategy Statement help the Council achieve all its priorities: Policy Considerations: None Safeguarding: Not applicable Equalities/Diversity: Not applicable Customer Impact: Not applicable Economic and Social Impact: Not applicable Environment, Climate Change and zero carbon: The Council aims to be a responsible investor and will consider environmental, social and governance (ESG) issues when investing.
 Where practical, when making investment decisions ESG will be considered and counterparties with integrated ESG policies and commitments to carbon.
-Consultation/Community/Tenant Corporate Scrutiny Committee - 04/01/24 Engagement: Public consultation will begin 10 January to 23 January 2024 Risks: Borrowing and investment both carry an element of risk.
+Consultation/Community Engagement: Draft Budget: Corporate Scrutiny Committee - 04/01/24 Cabinet - 09/01/24 Public consultation between 10 January and 23 January 2024 Parish and town councils, trade unions and the Federation of small business between 10 January and 23 January 2024 Final Budget: Cabinet - 31/01/24 Risks: Borrowing and investment both carry an element of risk.
 This risk is moderated through the adoption of Treasury and Investment Strategies, compliance with the CIPFA Code of Treasury Management and the retention of Treasury Management advisors (Arlingclose) to offer expert advice Officer Contact Anna Crouch Head of Finance anna.crouch@nwleicestershire.gov.uk

-Draft Capital Strategy 2024/25
+Capital Strategy 2024/25